ricosharp/blog/_posts/2019/2019-04-28-Over-the-Air-to-IPTV-on-Raspberry-Pi.md

 excerpt: "How to stream free to air television over an IP network"
 ---

-IPTV is an alternative transport method of broadcasting content, rather than traditional means.
+IPTV is an alternative transport method for broadcasting content, rather than traditional means.
 Instead of than using coaxial cabling, CAT 5/6 or WiFi might be used instead.

 There are three things to consider when implementing IPTV:
 - The source
 - The network
 - The client

-The source coming in can be anything -  a coaxial connection from your cable provider or an antenna.
+The source coming in can be anything from a coaxial connection from your cable provider to an antenna.
 It could even be an http(s) stream, YouTube video, or even the HDMI output of an external device.
 These sources would be connected to a distribution device on one side.
 The other side of this distribution device will be the network.

 You can use unicast addressing to send IPTV over the network.
 However, unicast traffic is one to one and therefore not scalable in this situation.
 If five clients are watching the same channel, the same traffic is going over the network five times!